MaestroError/heif-converter-image/README.md

 ```bash
 ./heif-converter [heic|avif|jpeg|png] path/to/input_file.heic /path/to/output_file.png
 ```
 *Note: It will detect output file format automatically based on the extension*
+App ships with 3 binary file in the bin directory.
+Choose by your platform:
+- heif-converter-linux
+- heif-converter-macos
+- heif-converter-windows.exe

 ### Development
 - build command `go build -o bin/heif-converter`

+##### To Do
+- Fix windows building